 See Related: 6 Natural Sleep Aids for Better Sleep in 2025

-How Does Gamma Aminobutyric Acid (GABA) Improve Sleep?
+How Does Gamma Aminobutyric Acid (GABA) Affect Relaxation?

 What Does GABA Have to Do With Rest?